 Both the response rate and recorded responses for this survey were overwhelmingly positive.
 HPCP recorded 723 completed surveys and 223 free-response comments.
 Twice as many comments were rated for positive affect than for negative affect regarding the planning goals and/or the survey.
-Relevant to this discussion, 100% of the goals were rated positively (by the combined responses of 'somewhat agree' or 'strongly agree') - by no less than 83% of respondents per goal and as high as 98% of all respondents per goal.
-The positive response rate follows a normal bell curve with 75% of responses falling between 87% and 96% agreement, with a median 91% agreement rate.
+Relevant to this discussion, 100 percent of the goals were rated positively (by the combined responses of 'somewhat agree' or 'strongly agree') - by no less than 83 percent of respondents per goal and as high as 98 percent of all respondents per goal.
+The positive response rate follows a normal bell curve with 75 percent of responses falling between 87 percent and 96 percent agreement, with a median 91 percent agreement rate.
 Agreement outliers include: